Indians celebrate festival of light amid COVID-19 fears

 Still, experts have warned that the festival season could bring a renewed spike in infections if COVID-19 health measures aren’t enforced.

-There are also worries over air pollution, which typically shrouds northern India under a toxic grey smog at this time as temperatures dip and winter settles in.
+There are also worries over air pollution, which typically shrouds northern India under a toxic gray smog at this time as temperatures dip and winter settles in.

 On Diwali night, people also lit up the sky with firecrackers — their smoke causing pollution that takes days to clear.

-While there is no nationwide ban on bursting firecrackers, a number of states have imposed restrictions to stem the pollution, with some allowing their residents to light green crackers for a certain number of hours.
+While there is no nationwide ban on bursting firecrackers, a number of states have imposed restrictions to stem the pollution, with some allowing their residents to light “green” crackers for a certain number of hours.
 Green crackers produce lesser emissions than normal firecrackers.
 In the past, similar bans have often been flouted.

 Associated Press writer Biswajeet Banerjee in Lucknow, India, contributed to this report.